-He is the spouse of Madam Chin Song Mooi, a Director and substantial shareholder of the Company.
-He does not have any conflict of interest or potential conflict of interest, including interest in any competing business with the Company and its subsidiaries.
+He is the spouse of Madam Chin Song Mooi, a director and substantial shareholder of the Company.
+He does not have any conflict of interest with the Company and its subsidiaries.

-He attended all five Board of Directors' meetings held during the financial year ended 31 December 2023.
+He attended all five Board of Directors' meetings held during the financial year ended 31 December 2022.